digital-asset/daml/docs/source/triggers/index.rst

    :start-after: -- ARCHIVE_COPIES_BEGIN
    :end-before: -- ARCHIVE_COPIES_END

-To send the corresponding archve commands to the ledger, we iterate over ``archiveCopies`` using ``forA`` and call the ``emitCommands`` function.
+To send the corresponding archive commands to the ledger, we iterate over ``archiveCopies`` using ``forA`` and call the ``emitCommands`` function.
 Each call to ``emitCommands`` takes a list of commands which will be submitted as a single transaction.
 The actual commands can be